Patrick Costello (Irish politician)

-Patrick Costello (born 21 May 1980) is an Irish former Green Party politician who served as a Teachta Dála (TD) for the Dublin South-Central constituency from 2020 to 2024.
+Patrick Costello (born 21 May 1980) is an Irish Green Party politician who served as a Teachta Dála (TD) for the Dublin South-Central constituency from 2020 to 2024.
+He is the party's spokesperson for Justice, Home Affairs and Migration.

 Early life

 Costello attended Gonzaga College before studying at University College Dublin, graduating with a Bachelor of Arts in Psychology in 2002.
 He did a course in Drugs Counselling Theory and Intervention Skills.
 He later completed a Master of Social Work at Trinity College Dublin.
 He is a volunteer with Scouting Ireland in the 6th Dublin (Leeson Park) Scout Group.

 After graduating, Costello worked in a variety of front line roles in homeless agencies and services for adults and children.
 He worked in Merchants Quay Ireland, Focus Ireland and for the HSE.
 He was working as a child protection social worker when he first ran for the local elections.

 Costello is a board member of Clay Youth Project in Crumlin and served as a Human Rights Observer in Palestine with EAPPI.